-Heroism, harrowing escapes as fire destroys California town
+Wildfire destroys thousands of buildings in California town

 Kelly Lee called shelters looking for her husband’s 93-year-old grandmother, Dorothy Herrera, who was last heard from on Thursday morning.
 Herrera, who lives in Paradise with her 88-year-old husband Lou Herrera, left a frantic voicemail at around 9:30 a.m. saying they needed to get out.

 “We never heard from them again,” Lee said.
-“We’re worried sick … They do have a car, but they both are older and can be confused at times.”
+“We’re worried sick. … They do have a car, but they both are older and can be confused at times.”

 Acting California Gov. Gavin Newsom declared a state of emergency in the area and requested a federal emergency declaration, saying that high winds and dry brush presented ongoing danger.